COUNTIF

 Examples 🔗

-Suppose you have a list of customer feedback in cells C2 to C20 and want to count the occurrences of the word "excellent".
-The COUNTIF formula would be: =COUNTIF(C2:C20, "excellent")
+If you have a list of customer feedback in cells C2 to C20 and want to count the occurrences of the word "excellent", use the COUNTIF formula: =COUNTIF(C2:C20, "excellent")

 Notes 🔗

-The COUNTIF function is case-insensitive, meaning it does not differentiate between uppercase and lowercase letters.
-Ensure that the criteria specified in the function aligns with the data in the range to avoid discrepancies in the count.
+The COUNTIF function is case-insensitive, so it treats uppercase and lowercase letters as the same.
+Make sure the criteria you specify in the function matches the data in the range to ensure accurate counting.

 Questions 🔗